kosmolebryce/shyft/README.md

 #### Windows
-If you're using Windows, you can install `Shyft` by downloading and running the `Shyft_Installer.exe` file.
+If you're using Windows, you can install `Shyft` by downloading and running the `ShyftSetup.exe` file.
 The installation wizard will guide you through the setup process.
 Once it's complete, you can run the program from the Start menu.

 ----